-The extreme storm risk assessment identified a number of risks to the Zone.
-Extreme storms can cause injury or death as well as increased demand on health services.
-Houses may become unliveable due to damage or lack of essential services.
-Interruption and damage to businesses, as well as damage to Local Government infrastructure and marine infrastructure may also be possible.
+The extreme storm risk assessment identified a number of risks for the Zone.
+Extreme storms can cause injury or death as well as increased demands on health services.
+They may cause houses to become unliveable due to damage or lack of essential services and result in people having to find other accommodation.